-The doctrine of “adverse possession” refers to the ability acquire legal ownership of land belonging to someone else by simply using that land for a long period of time.
+The doctrine of “adverse possession” refers to the ability acquire legal ownership of land belonging to someone else by simply using that land for at least 10 years.

 A person who seeks to acquire legal ownership by adverse possession must demonstrate all of the following.

 The most common use that will lead to a claim of adverse possession is actually living on the property.

 Other uses include farming the land, cutting timber from the land, or making such other uses of the land as a landowner would normally do.

 The initial element to be proved by clear and convincing evidence is a claim of ownership.
 A person cannot set out to adversely possess the property of another.
 The “claim of ownership” must exist at the beginning of the ten-year statutory period.

 The use must be adverse to the interests of the true owner.

 Before a person can acquire legal title to land by adverse possession, his use of the property must be adverse or hostile to the interests of the true owner.

 If the landowner has permitted the person to use the land, then the use is not “adverse”.

 (Read more about the effect of permissive use here.)